-Dementia is now the sixth-leading cause of death among Americans age 65 and older.
+Dementia is now the fourth-leading cause of death among Americans age 65 and older.
 Hospice of the Valley applies the principles of hospice care – comfort and dignity – to serve this growing patient population and their family caregivers.
 Our clinicians and services have won international recognition.
 We care for patients at all stages of the disease’s long continuum.
 Nearly 100,000 people in Arizona have dementia, which can last a decade or longer.

 Palliative Care for Dementia